-Wolfsburg boss Dieter Hecking is far from convinced that an offer will come in that will tempt the club to sell the former Juventus man, who scored his side's second goal in the final game of the season at Frankfurt.
+However, VFL boss Dieter Hecking is far from convinced that an offer will come in that will tempt the club to sell the former Juventus man, who scored his side's second in their final game of the season at Frankfurt.

 "If his desire to go is really so great, then we need to talk with Diego," the 48-year-old German stressed.